 What are the Duties of an Au Pair?
 How Many Hours Will I Work?

 The duties and hours of an au pair in Europe will vary not only by country, but also by family.
+You average day may not even be very consistent from day to day or week to week.

 Regardless of where you are living as an au pair, your main duties should be related to childcare.
 This means not only looking after the children, but also preparing meals for them or tidying their things.